22388o/PorticoExchange-client/docs/lifecycle.md

 ## Reverse Submarine Swaps

 Reverse swaps are from lightning to onchain coins.
 In this scenario the user generates a preimage, creates SHA256 hash of it and sends that hash to Portico.
-With that hash Portico creates a hold invoice, that can only be settled when the preimage is revealed to the boltz backend.
-The user pays that invoice, but the lightning coins are not transferred to Boltz yet because it doesn't know the preimage.
+With that hash Portico creates a hold invoice, that can only be settled when the preimage is revealed to the Portico backend.
+The user pays that invoice, but the lightning coins are not transferred to Portico yet because it doesn't know the preimage.
 Therefore, the backend locks up onchain coins using the same hash so that these can be claimed with the preimage.
-When the claim transaction is broadcasted by the user, Boltz detects the preimage and in turn claims the lightning coins.
+When the claim transaction is broadcasted by the user, Porrtico detects the preimage and in turn claims the lightning coins.

 The [scripting docs](scripting.md) contain details about constructing claim transactions.